substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

 The code changes benchmark `system::set_code` by timing uncompression and setting the *kitchensink* runtime to determine an upper bound.
-It is a fix for issue #13192.

 ---